Le lien vers cette page a été envoyé avec succès aux destinataires.

 The base salary is the remuneration paid by your employer.

-For tax purposes, you are considered to be employed if you are in one of the following situations:
+For taxes, you are regarded as employed if you are in any of the following situations:

 - You are bound to an employer by an employment contract